xahidbuffon/FUnIE-GAN/README.md

 	#### Usage
 	- which scripts to run
 	- which models to choose
+	- which models to choose

 	#### Constraints and Challenges
-	- Trade-off between performance and running time
+	- Trade-offs between performance and running time
-		- Constraints: running time >= 10 FPS on Jetson-TX2 and model size <= 17MB
+		- Running time >= 10 FPS on Jetson-TX2
+		- Model size <= 17MB (no quantization)
-	- Issues with unpaired training (discussed in the paper: section 4.6)
+	- Issues with unpaired training (as discussed in the paper)
-		- Inconsistent coloring, inaccurate modeling of textures
+		- Inconsistent coloring, inaccurate modeling of sunlight
+		- Often poor hue rectification (dominant blue/green hue)
+		- Hard to achieve training stability

 ### Underwater Image Enhancement: Recent Research and Resources